 You’ll have a lot on your mind as a new student.
-We don’t want tech-related questions to be overwhelming.
-So we’ve put together this simple step-by-step guide.
-Your tech will be up and running in no time.
+Don't let tech-related questions overwhelm you!
+Follow these steps and you'll be up and running in no time.

 Before you arrive on campus